facebook-pixel

 The south arm of the lake had its best water year since 2020 and the north its best since 2021.
 Water levels averaged 4,193.4 in the south arm and 4,190.8 in the north arm.

 As of Sept.
-30, the end of the water year, the south half of the Great Salt Lake sat at 4,192.5 feet and the north half was at 4,191.8 feet.
+30, the end of the previous water year, the south half of the Great Salt Lake sat at 4,192.5 feet and the north half was at 4,191.8 feet.

-Great Salt lake typically stabilizes around November, Steed said, then starts to gain through December and continues through the spring runoff.
+Great Salt Lake typically stabilizes around November, Steed said, then starts to gain through December and continues through the spring runoff.

 For weeks early this summer, the south arm floated around 4,195, a level that Great Salt Lake Commissioner Brian Steed said is categorized as “some adverse impacts” to the animals and plants that depend on the lake.